Niftory/niftory-samples/README.md

 ### web3 made easy

-The [Niftory API](https://docs.niftory.com/home/v/api/) distills everything you need to integrate web3 concepts like NFTs in your application into a platform that any developer can use.
-Our platform will turbo-charge your time-to-market by abstracting away all the blockchain complexity, so you can focus on experimenting, iterating quickly, and building rich web3 apps.
+The [Niftory API](https://docs.niftory.com/home/v/api/) is a platform that any developer can use to integrate web3 concepts like NFTs in your application.
+Our platform will turbo-charge your time-to-market by abstracting away all blockchain complexity, so you can focus on experimenting, iterating quickly, and building rich web3 apps.

 Read the accompanying docs at [docs.niftory.com](https://docs.niftory.com).